BT 329 & TalkTalk 329

 He also produced his next movie, the 2008 comedy ‘You Don't Mess with the Zohan’, which saw him star as an Israeli counter terrorist army commando who fakes his own death and heads to New York to pursue a career as a hairstylist.
 Just like his previous effort, critics were not overly impressed, but this did not prevent the film from being a commercial success.
 A Kids' Choice Award nomination for Favorite Movie Actor came Sandler’s way in the same year for his fantasy comedy Bedtime Stories.

 In 2009, he went on to star in director Judd Apatow's comedy ‘Funny People’ alongside Seth Rogen and Leslie Mann and followed this with ‘Grown Ups’.
 The latter saw him team up once more with Kevin James, as well as Chris Rock, David Spade and Rob Schneider, and was a commercial success.
-Sandler has since appeared in ‘Just Go With It’, ‘Zookeeper’ and ‘Jack and Jill’, 'That's My Boy' and 'Grown Ups 2'.
+Sandler has since appeared in ‘Just Go With It’, ‘Zookeeper’ and ‘Jack and Jill’, 'That's My Boy', 'Grown Ups 2', and 'Pixels'.

 Sandler’s private life appears to be happy and contented.
 In 2003, he married his girlfriend of four years’ standing, actress and model Jacqueline Titone.
 She gave birth to a baby girl called Sadie in May 2006.
 But Sandler’s relationship with the print media is far from harmonious.
 Indeed, Sandler became so tired of being misquoted in the press that he now totally refuses to give interviews to newspapers and magazines, and even only occasionally agrees to give interviews on TV.
 This reluctance to talk to the print media has earned Sandler the nickname 'The Goofball Garbo' - but since he’s now appeared in no less than seven films that have grossed in excess of $100 million, he certainly doesn’t need the publicity.